 The lead mining in the area was probably begun in the Bronze age and developed by the Romans, who transported the ore to Pentre (Pentre ffwrn dân – Village of the flaming furnace) in Flint for smelting and processing, before shipping it from the Dee to Chester and beyond.
 Ingots of lead, known as ‘lead pigs’ and embossed with the name of the local tribe, Deceangli, have been found in the area.
 Although it appears that little mining took place in the 800 years after the Romans left in around 440 AD, it was taken up again in medieval times and output increased dramatically in the early 18th century with the introduction of gunpowder to extract the ore in greater quantities.
 However, flooding was a constant problem and in the 19th century Cornish engines were brought in to pump out the water, with the long-term solution eventually being provided by the construction of the 10 mile Milwr Tunnel running from Cadole to Bagillt, facilitating the drainage of around 60 miles of tunnels and passages.
 As an aside, the story goes that the village of Cadole was given the name ‘Cathole’ by workers who settled there from Mousehole in Cornwall – a lode (vein of metal ore) in the tunnels is still called the ‘Cathole lode’.
 By the mid 1930s, the output of lead from these mines reached over 21,000 tonnes, making it one of the largest lead producing areas in Britain.
 Though the mines fell silent in 1987, the abandoned workings and a deep lake discovered during the construction of the tunnel are today the haunt of cavers and divers.

-Over the past 300 years quarrying has also featured large in the landscape and economy of the local area.
-Although originally carried out by farmers and commoners working by hand using crowbars, hammers and wedges, demand for this high quality rock increased and larger quarries eventually became established, such as the massive Pant-y-Pwll Dwr that operates today, its quarry faces looming vast and grey like land-locked sea cliffs, longing for the cry of gulls.
+Over the past 300 years quarrying has also played a major role in the economy of the local area.
+Although originally carried out by farmers and commoners working by hand using crowbars, hammers and wedges, demand for this high quality rock increased and larger quarries eventually became established, such as the massive Pant-y-Pwll Dwr that operates today, its quarry faces looming vast and grey in the landscape, like land-locked sea cliffs, yearning for the lonely cry of gulls.